A conjecture on the Crazy Knight's Tour Problem: A conjecture for cyclically diagonal square arrays

+In view of some known results and other ones presented in the following sections, we believe that the necessary condition of Proposition \ref{prop:all_odd} is sufficient, more in general, for cyclically $k$-diagonal arrays of size $n$ with $n\geq k\geq3$.
+Note that we require $k\geq 3$ because it is trivial to note that if $A$ is a cyclically $1$-diagonal array, then a solution of $P(A)$ cannot exist.
+Hence we propose the following. \begin{conjecture} Let $A$ be a cyclically $k$-diagonal array of order $n$.
+There exists a solution to $P(A)$ if and only if $n$ and $k$ are odd integers with $n\geq k\geq 3$. \end{conjecture} The above conjecture holds in the following cases: \begin{itemize} \item $k\in[3,200]$, for every odd $n$, see \cite{CDP}; \item $n\geq(k-2)(k-1)$, see \cite{CDP}; \item $\gcd(n,k-1)=1$, see \cite{CMPP}. \end{itemize}

-We conclude this section regarding the known main results by reporting this extension theorem, that highly reduces the spectrum of cases to study: \begin{thm} Let $k \geq 3$ be an odd integer, and let $A$ be a cyclically $k$-diagonal array of size $n > k$.
-Assume that the vectors $C = (1,\dotsc, 1)$ and $R \in \{-1,1\}^n$ are a solution of $P (A)$.
-Then there exists a solution of $P (A')$ for any cyclically $k$-diagonal array $A'$ of size $n' = n+ \lambda (k-1)$ for any integer $\lambda \geq 0$. \end{thm} Through the aid of a computer, in \cite{CDP} the authors were able to find solutions to the Crazy Knight's Tour Problem for cyclically $k$-diagonal arrays of size $n$ for many pairs of odd integers $(n,k)$.
-It seems then natural to conjecture that for every pair of odd integer $(n,k)$, with $n \geq k >3$, there exists a solution to $P(A)$.
-Moreover, from Theorem \ref{prop:sol_ext} it follows that, for any fixed $n$, it would be sufficient to find a solution to $P(A)$ whenever $k \in \left[\frac{n+1}{2},n-2\right]$.
+Furthermore, there is the following extension theorem, that highly reduces the spectrum of cases to study: \begin{thm}[\cite{CDP}, Proposition 4.10] Let $A$ be a cyclically $k$-diagonal array of size $n > k$.
+Assume that there exists a solution to $P (A)$ with $R=(1,\dotsc,1)$ or $C = (1,\dotsc, 1)$.
+Then there exists a solution to $P (A')$ for any cyclically $k$-diagonal array $A'$ of size $n' = n+ \lambda (k-1)$ for any integer $\lambda \geq 0$. \end{thm}